 Typically, recovery after the transplant surgery takes about five days.
 It will take a few months before the new hairs become visible and begin to grow in.
 The one potential drawback of the transplant procedure is that the newly transplanted hairs do require some maintenance.
 While regular eyebrow hairs stop growing at about 1/2 inch in length, the transplanted hairs do keep growing, meaning they need to be trimmed on a fairly regular basis.

 Hair restoration specialist Dr. Jeffrey Epstein performs more than 150 eyebrow transplants each year.
 If you are tired of having thin brows and want a permanent fix, talk to Dr. Epstein to find out if a transplant is the right option for you.
-Call (305) 666-1774 to schedule at a consultation at his Miami office, or (212) 759-3484 for a consultation at his practice in New York City.
+Call (305) 666-1774 to schedule at a consultation at his Miami office.